Unbounded field operators in categorical extensions of conformal nets: Introduction

+Moreover if $V$ is a unitary sub-VOA of $U$ which is also a tensor product of the above unitary VOAs, and if $V^c$ (the commutant of $V$ in $U$) is regular, then $V^c$ satisfies (a) (b) (c). \end{thmn}

-\subsubsection{Strong braiding of smeared intertwining operators}
+\subsection{Strong braiding of smeared intertwining operators}

-The goal of this article is to give a systematic treatment of one of the biggest difficulties in \cite{Gui18}: proving the \emph{strong braiding of smeared intertwining operators}, which is a generalization of the strong locality of smeared vertex operators \cite{CKLW18} and the strong intertwining property of smeared intertwining operators \cite{Gui19b}.
-We first explain the meaning of these notions.
+The strong braiding of intertwining operators is a generalization of the strong locality of vertex operators \cite{CKLW18} and the strong intertwining property of intertwining operators \cite{Gui19b}.
+We now explain the meaning of these notions.

 Let us assume that $V$ is a unitary simple VOA.
 Let $Y(v,z)$ be the vertex operator associated to the vector $v\in V$.
 For any $f\in C^\infty(\mbb S^1)$ one can define the smeared vertex operator